hylandtechoutreach/hackathon/HH25/Showcase.md

 - **Future Millionaire** (John D. Rockefeller): Whichever individual or team showed the most business sense

 ## Prizes
-Each team member who wins a Marquee Award will be given a choice between prizes at around a $100 value.
-This means that the maximum possible budget for Marquee prizes is $1,500.
+Each team member who wins a Marquee Award will be given a choice between prizes at around a $110 value.
+This means that the maximum possible budget for Marquee prizes is $1,650.
 The remaining budget can go toward the Superlative prizes.
-These may be a selection pre-bought items totalling $500, or there may be a range of choices which we could then order.
-Prizes are still to be determined.
+These prizes will be a maximum of $55 value.
+There can be at least 5 Superlative Awards given.
+Additional Superlative Awards can be given in the event that the total number of Marquee prizes is less than 15.
+There should be some budget buffer just in case there are unforeseen price increases or anything like that.